timd/WeWatch/README.markdown

 - amend programme image load to cancel if detail view is removed
   - need to check async cancel format [REQUIRES TESTING]
 - clean up display and formatting of multiple friend name [REQUIRES TESTING]
-- moved Twitter login to Login button on RootView [REQUIRES ONLINE TESTING]

 ### Todo:
-- fix broken Twitter login
+- move Twitter login to Login button on RootView [REQUIRES ONLINE TESTING]
 - amend display of friends names
 - test with more watcher names [Need Frankie to add a test feed that returns more watcher names]
 - add data refresh method to appDidEnterForeground (check in Programming iOS4 book)